IbraheemRodrigues/ibraheemrodrigues.github.io/_projects/2017/leather-penknife-holder.md

 After checking everything fitted together, I preceded to soak the leather in warm water for around half an hour and then clamped it in place.
 The wait began.

-24 hours later, I de-moulded and found that it had worked.
+24 hours later, I demoulded and found that it had worked.
 The leather was nicely conformed to the mould and kept its shape.
 I traced a lip, and cut it out, before cutting a matching back piece.
 The leather had warped near the top of the holder, so I trimmed that straight.
 I applied PVA glue to the regions to be joined and clamped them in place.
 A few hours later, they were nicely held together, and so I marked out and drilled some small holes with my rotary tool to sew through.
 I used thick thread and coated it with wax to make it more durable.
 A simple saddle stitch took me only around 15 minutes, after which I tied it off.

 ![](/assets/p/2017/leather-penknife-holder/img_4468.jpg){: .half-image}
 ![](/assets/p/2017/leather-penknife-holder/img_4473.jpg){: .half-image}